<?xml version="1.0" encoding="UTF-8"?>

 <link>http://smithsonianscience.org</link>

-<description>A Web site featuring highlights of the Smithsonian Institution’s scientific research in the fields of anthropology, astrophysics, conservation biology, geology, materials science, paleontology and zoology</description>
+<description>News about the Smithsonian’s research in the fields of anthropology, astrophysics, conservation biology, geology, materials science, paleontology, zoology, and global climate change.</description>

 <sy:updatePeriod>hourly</sy:updatePeriod>